ScottLogic/blog/_posts/2025-10-13-tracing-the-carbon-footprint-of-content.md

 There are many aspects of our content consumption lie beyond individual and organisation control, as the energy manufacturing and powering our devices and data centres heavily relies on fossil fuels.
 However awareness that everything we do digitally has a carbon footprint serves as a starting point for a wider reflection.

+An article by [WIRED] reports:

+> YouTube's annual carbon footprint is about 10Mt CO2e (Million Metric tons of carbon dioxide equivalent), according to researchers — about the output of a city the size of Glasgow.
+But it doesn't have to be that way, with a few easy design changes easily slashing that footprint by applying Sustainable Interaction Design.

+- Smarter web design to optimising websites so users find information quickly.

 Practical steps you can take:

 - Switch to a greener energy provider for you home or office